 1) You don’t have to worry about remembering to update your subscriptions if your credit card number or expiration date changes,

 2) You can lock in annual savings that you won’t get as a monthly subscriber.
-A perfect example of this is ESPN+, which increased their monthly rate from $4.99 to $5.99 in August.
-For those ESPN+ subscribers who signed up for the annual plan of $49.99, that annual rate isn’t changing.
+A perfect example of this is ESPN+, which increased their monthly rate from $4.99 to $5.99 in August 2020.
+For those ESPN+ subscribers who signed up for the annual plan of $59.99, that annual rate increased in January 2021.

 4) When you subscribe to an annual plan, you still get to enjoy the free trial.
-For example, when you subscribe to the CBS All Access 30-day trial before August 16 2020, you get the first 30 days for free before you get billed.
+For example, when you subscribe to the Paramount+ 30-day trial before August 16 2020, you get the first 30 days for free before you get billed.
 And,

 5) Last but not least, some streaming services offer other incentives when you sign up for annual plans or pay on a quarterly basis.
 For example, as of press time, Sling TV is offering a free AirTV mini when you prepay for two months.